Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - Over low heat, melt butter in an 8-inch cast-iron skillet.
 Sprinkle in the brown sugar, whisking to combine well.
 Remove from heat and set aside.

 - In the bowl of a mixer, cream together the rest of the butter, brown sugar and white sugar.
 Add eggs one at a time and mix just until incorporated.

 - Alternating in three batches, starting with the buttermilk, add the buttermilk and flour mixture.
 For more information, check out the video.
 Mix just until each addition is fully incorporated, and scrape the sides of the bowl often.

 - In the cooled sugar mixture in the skillet, arrange pineapple in a pretty pattern.
 Place a cherry in the middle of each pineapple slice, and arrange the pecan halves between pineapple slices.

 - Gently spoon the batter over the top of the pineapple slices in the cast iron skillet.

-- Bake for about 25-35 minutes, or until a skewer inserted into the middle of the cake comes out clean.
+- Bake for about 25 to 35 minutes, or until a skewer inserted into the middle of the cake comes out clean.

-- Allow the skillet to cool for just about five minutes, then immediately invert onto a serving platter.
+- Allow the skillet to cool for just about 5 minutes, then immediately invert onto a serving platter.
 If you lose a slice or two of pineapple, just pop it back in place.
-Again - I show this in the video.
+Again, I show this in the video below.

 © 2010 Jan Charles